statsig-io/statsigstatus/incident_report.md

-#### 2/24/2022, 42 minutes
+#### 2/24/2022 11:10hrs PT

 Mitigated/Fixed

-11:10 Elevated rates of console and API errors related to a caching change
+11:10 Elevated rates of console and API errors related to a caching change.

 11:52 Resolved.
 All services functioning normally.